SmallPlanet/MinimalVideoTexture/README.md

-# MinimalVideoTexture
+# Minimal Video Texture
 Minimal Video Texture (MVT) Native iOS Plugin for Unity is a compact and simple way to utilize direct CoreVideo texture rendering for local movies in Unity Pro for iOS.

 ## Notes

+ * MVT is relatively new and untested; you have been warned
  * Supports OpenGL only ( no Metal )
  * Supports iOS only ( if not iOS it will attempt to fall back to MovieTextures )
+ * Supports multiple concurrent movies
- * Uses YUV decoding, so it requires a custom shader to merge the chroma and luma textures
+ * Uses YUV decoding for maximum performance, so it requires a custom shader to merge the chroma and luma textures
- * Includes shader and Graphic subclass suitable for using in uGUI
+ * Includes a custom shader and Graphic subclass suitable for using in uGUI
- * Includes PlanetUnity entity for easy integration with PlanetUnity
+ * Includes a PUMinialVideoTexture class for easy integration with PlanetUnity
+ * Does not support scrubbing/seeking
+ * Does support looping and audio playback